Boeing soars and lifts markets with it

 Boeing shares are soaring after the company reported annual revenue of more than $100 billion for the first time.

-CHICAGO (AP) — Boeing reported annual revenue of more than $100 billion for the first time and shares are soared after the company easily beat Wall Street’s profit and sales expectations for the fourth quarter.
+CHICAGO (AP) — Boeing reported annual revenue of more than $100 billion for the first time and shares soared after the company easily beat Wall Street’s profit and sales expectations for the fourth quarter.

 The big numbers from the plane maker, which is heavily exposed to trade standoff between the U.S. and China, sent futures higher about an hour before the opening bell Wednesday.